Nicobissu/ShareboardApp/README.md

 - Local documents loaded in the sidebar must be **10 MB or smaller**.

 Refer to `js/document-manager.js` for the exact checks.

+## Troubleshooting

+If loading a canvas fails you may see an alert containing a Firebase error code such as `permission-denied` or `unavailable`.
+This message now includes the specific code or network error from Firestore.
+Verify your internet connection and check Firestore permissions if the problem persists.